subsite/footswitch/README.md

 ## Assembly instructions ##
 #### Solder the microswitch to the board ####
-- One connected pin to GND, middle pin to 3, NC-pin to 5 (not connected, but solder anyway).
+- First leg to pin to GND, middle to 3, NC-leg to 5 (not connected, but solder anyway).
+- Make sure there is no gap between the switch housing and the board.
 - Use a side cutter to trim the pins
 ![Soldering](https://github.com/subsite/footswitch/raw/90839914abac7948a4be8d9b2bc6acfa50921e1b/assets/img/assembly-instructions/soldering.jpg)